rialarifin/information/README.md

 •	“Solar Irradiance Estimation in a Tropical Environment using Selected Spectral Satellite Images: A Case Study in Indonesia”.
 (Submitted)

 •	“An Outside-In Framework for Estimating Indoor Heat Stress in Broiler and Swine Farms Using GK2A Satellite Data”.
 (Submitted)

-•	“Solar energy estimation in tropical Environments: A novel framework for integrating satellite and sky imager data”.
-(Revision)

 •	“Assessment of hydrocyclone inlet direction on particle separation using CFD and field validation”.